xuankimtran/docs-1/pages/katalon-recorder/docs/Get Your Job Done/Execute Scenarios/dynamic-test-suite.md

       <img src="https://github.com/katalon-studio/docs-images/raw/master/katalon-recorder/docs/dynamic-test-suite/KR-DYNAMIC-Add-new-tags-from-test-case%202.png" width="70%" alt="Add tags from test case view">

+      > Notices:
+      >
+      > A tag can be reused across test cases but you can not have a duplicated tag in a test case.

 3. The **Workspace** sidebar:

    To add new tags from the **Workspace** sidebar, click **Tags** <img src="https://github.com/katalon-studio/docs-images/raw/master/katalon-recorder/docs/dynamic-test-suite/KR-DYNAMIC-Tag-icon.png" width="1.8%" alt="Tag icon">.
 A pop-up **Tag this test case** dialog allows you to add tags to the test case.